ralna/RALFit/libRALFit/doc/C/howtouse.rst

    :param Hf: |eval_Hf_Hf|

    :param status: |eval_Hf_status|

-If user does not provide the call-back it may be substituted by ``NULL``.

 For evaluating the function :math:`P({\bm x},{\bm y}) := ( H_1({\bm x}){\bm y} \dots  H_m({\bm x}){\bm y})`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^